ZeroIntensity/discobase/docs/introduction.md

     password: str
 ```

+!!! note

+    Throughout this documentation, we'll refer to a type that inherits from `discobase.Table` (and incidentially is also decorated with `table()`) as a "schema" or something similar.

 However, we forgot something in the above example! `discobase.Table` only allows use of `User` as a schema, but the database still needs to know that it exists.
-We can do this via the `table` decorator:
+We can do this via the `table()` decorator:

 ```py
 import discobase